mikepound/tls-exercises/python/README.md

 ```

 ## Exercise 3: Certificate Pinning
 In this exercise there are two possible servers, one acting as an imposter.
 Both servers have valid certificates - perhaps a private key got leaked - but in any case we want to configure the client to only accept a single certificate.
 This is called pinning.
 The client and servers use this connection to send a fictitious banking record.
-The pickle module allows us to serialise objects as bytes for transmission over a network.
+The pickle module allows us to serialise objects as bytes for transmission over a network. *Note:* We've disabled hostname checking for this one; the imposter server has a different common name for clarity, normally any attacker who forged a certificate would use the original host name.

 #### The Client
 In this part you might like to use the python `hashlib` [documentation](https://docs.python.org/3/library/hashlib.html#hash-algorithms) if you're not familiar with it.
 As before the ssl documentation is [here](https://docs.python.org/3.6/library/ssl.html).
 If you look at the top you'll see I've defined `PINNED_FILE` which is a 32 byte binary file containing a hash of the servers certificate that was calculated ahead of time.
 We're going to compare these bytes with a hash of the incoming server certificate.